Healthy Homes Assessment Camborne

 What are unjustifiable gaps or holes?

-You don’t require to cover up holes or gaps in the construction.
-For instance, small gaps around windows and doors could be necessary to allow for the movement of the building when the household warms and cools so that they can still be opened and closed rather than sticking.
-We will check all windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes in the building.
+For instance, small gaps around windows and doors could be necessary to allow movement of the building as the house heats and cools, so that they can still be closed and opened instead of than sticking.
+We will check every window and door as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections